Kidsunbo/KieTool/Consistency/DB2ES/CPP/DB2ES/README.md

 # DB2ES

-> The little program that keep elastic search be consistent with database.
+> C++ version of DB2ES

 ## Introduction
 When I developed one project, some bugs always appeared oddly.
 After times of appearing, I found that it was due to some data was lost in ES while database had the latest version of data.
 I developed a Python script to solve it, and it was great.

-Now I rewrite the whole thing in C++ and wrap it to a REST API service.
+Now I rewrite the whole thing in C++ and wrap it to a RPC service.
 Here we are.

 ## Usage

-I will create a website, and all the direction would be there if everything goes as I planed.
+There are two functions, `sync` is mainly used to synchronize the database and elastic search, while `info` is used to check how many rows has been handled.
+For detail, check the signature of the functions.

+## Use Port
+- 12139

 ## Third Libraries